 When you have completed your post, send it as a WORD (preferred) or PDF attachment to firstname.lastname@example.org.
 Be sure to include two images of your work or your organization or business for our website.
-AES Program Coordinator Todd Trebour will make suggestions and edits to your internship post and send it back to you.
+AES staff will make suggestions and edits to your internship post and send it back to you.
 Once you submit a final draft, we will post it on our website and begin actively promoting it to our students.

 Why should I have to list this twice?
 What will AES do to promote my internship?

-If you post your internship only at Career Services, the posting exists passively on the UMass database and relies on the student to find it.
+If you post your internship only via Handshake you are relying on students to find it.
 Posting to AES means your internship is actively promoted to our arts and culture students.
 AES sends regular emails to students in our program about internship opportunities.
 We also forward internship opportunities to different departments on campus and ask faculty/staff to share your internship with their students.
-We feature 3-4 internship opportunities a month on our website, via our social media, and feature 1-2 internships a month via our bi-monthly email blasts.
+We feature internship opportunities on our website, via our social media, and in bi-monthly email blasts.